Cambridge Rindge and Latin School: Athletics

+Athletics have always played a major part in the school's extracurricular activity structure.
+The 11 fall sports take place between September and Thanksgiving (the day of the football team's final game), Winter sports are played between the first Monday following Thanksgiving and February/March depending on the circumstances of the year.
+The ten spring sports start on the third Monday in March, and finish in the latter days of May.

 The Register Forum

 The school's newspaper is Register Forum.
 It was first founded in 1891 as the C.M.T.S Register, the name was further changed to the Rindge Register, and in 1977, when the two public high schools in the city merged, their papers merged as well.
 The Cambridge Latin Forum merged with the Rindge Register to become The Register Forum.
 The Register Forum now publishes 10 editions per year at the end of each month, September to June.
-Those editions range from 8 to 24 pages, and focus on events around the school.
+Those editions range from 8 to 24 pages, and focus on events around the city and school.
 The paper was formerly printed at The Harvard Crimson press, but has since moved production to out of state facilities due to cost restraints.